Business Dissolution Attorney

 - The shareholders are so divided that the votes required for the election of directors cannot be obtained; or

-Special Circumstances: On a petition filed by persons holding 20% of the shares of a New York corporation which is neither publicly traded nor registered under the Investment Company Act of 1940, the court may dissolve the corporation upon demonstration that:
+Special Circumstances: On a petition filed by persons holding 20% of the shares of a Manhattan-based corporation that is neither publicly traded nor registered under the Investment Company Act of 1940, the court may dissolve the corporation upon demonstration that:

-In any proceeding brought to dissolve a New York corporation under special circumstances, other shareholders may elect to purchase the petitioners’ shares at their fair value and upon such terms and conditions as may be approved by the court.
+In any proceeding brought to dissolve a Manhattan-based corporation under special circumstances, other shareholders may elect to purchase the petitioners’ shares at their fair value and upon such terms and conditions as may be approved by the court.

-On application by or for a partner, a court will dissolve a New York partnership whenever:
+On application by or for a partner, a court will dissolve a Manhattan partnership whenever:

 - A partner has been declared incompetent in any court proceeding or is shown to be of unsound mind,